-I’m autistic and I work for Autism Speaks as their Senior Social Media Manager.
+I’m autistic and I work for Autism Speaks as their Director–Social Media and Social Influencer Marketing.
 I work there because I support them, and have for a few years now.
 The opinions I’m sharing here are solely my own, as one autistic person.
 I don’t speak for Autism Speaks or the autism community.
 No one alone speaks for the autism community.

 Anyone who has read my book knows that until a few years ago I was neutral about Autism Speaks.
 Why?
 Because I didn’t have enough information.
 I had incorrect information, too.
 I’m not the type of person who reads an opinion online and takes it at face value.
 I formed my opinion based on my own research and what I discovered to be facts.

 Now that I’ve worked for Autism Speaks for a while, I can confidently say that what I discovered was correct, and I do support Autism Speaks and its mission.

 Every single time I mention Autism Speaks in one of my posts, someone comments that I need to do my research because Autism Speaks is a hate group.

 It’s people’s right to not support Autism Speaks, of course.
 If that’s the case with you, say “I do not support Autism Speaks,” not “Autism Speaks is a hate group.”
 I encourage you to do research to challenge your belief.
 See what you find.
 Spreading misinformation about an organization you don’t support has real-life effects.